josehu07/prefa-master/README.develop.md

 # TODOs
 Mark your TODO tasks with a comment like `# TODO(name): balabala` in the corresponding position in the code.

-1. DFA minimizing & FA simulation on inputs
+1. GUI presentation
 2. Testing correctness of exiting functions
-3. GUI presentation
-4. Extended regex operators
+3. Error checking routines

 # How to upload to *Pypi*
 Install `setuptools` and `twine` libraries through `pip3`: